isaac-sim/IsaacLab/docs/source/how-to/import_new_asset.rst

 Similar to the URDF Importer, the MJCF Importer also has a GUI interface.
 Please check the documentation at `MJCF importer`_ for more details.
 For using the MJCF importer from Python scripts, we include a utility tool called ``convert_mjcf.py``.
 This script creates an instance of :class:`~sim.converters.MjcfConverterCfg` which is then passed to the :class:`~sim.converters.MjcfConverter` class.

-The default values for the importers configuration parameters are specified in the :class:`~sim.converters.MjcfConverterCfg` class.
+The default values for the importer's configuration parameters are specified in the :class:`~sim.converters.MjcfConverterCfg` class.
 The configuration parameters are listed below.
 We made a few commonly modified settings to be available as command-line arguments when calling the ``convert_mjcf.py``, and they are marked with ``*`` in the list.
 For a comprehensive list of the configuration parameters, please check the the documentation at `MJCF importer`_.

-* :attr:`~sim.converters.UrdfConverterCfg.fix_base*` - Whether to fix the base of the robot.
+* :attr:`~sim.converters.MjcfConverterCfg.fix_base*` - Whether to fix the base of the robot.
   This depends on whether you have a floating-base or fixed-base robot.
 The command-line flag is ``--fix-base`` where when set, the importer will fix the base of the robot, otherwise it will default to floating-base.
-* :attr:`~sim.converters.UrdfConverterCfg.make_instanceable*` - Whether to create instanceable assets.
+* :attr:`~sim.converters.MjcfConverterCfg.make_instanceable*` - Whether to create instanceable assets.
   Usually, this should be set to ``True``.
 The command-line flag is ``--make-instanceable`` where when set, the importer will create instanceable assets, otherwise it will default to non-instanceable.
-* :attr:`~sim.converters.UrdfConverterCfg.import_sites*` - Whether to parse the <site> tag in the MJCF.
+* :attr:`~sim.converters.MjcfConverterCfg.import_sites*` - Whether to parse the <site> tag in the MJCF.
   Usually, this should be set to ``True``.
 The command-line flag is ``--import-sites`` where when set, the importer will parse the <site> tag, otherwise it will default to not parsing the <site> tag.